NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.7 =
+This update fixes a bug that prevented bookings from being sorted by date or name in the admin panel.
+It also updates some translations and improves support for custom late bookings values.

 = 1.4.6 =
 This update improves compatibility with an upcoming Custom Fields addon.
 It also fixes some minor bugs with extended Latin characters in emails and the admin list table, and removes expired schedule exceptions.